The "She Persisted" Bar Will Give You Energy to Protest

 The She Persisted Bar

-Known on Lentine's blog as The Superseed Energy Bar (for Making Change)
+Known on Lentine's blog as the Superseed Energy Bar (for Making Change)

 Ingredients

-(Feel free to substitute with any seeds you have on hand, and scrap the bee pollen if you can't find it at a local farmer's market or natural grocer)
+(Feel free to substitute with any seeds you have on hand, and scrap the bee pollen if you can't find it at a local farmer's market or natural grocer.)

 1 cup pumpkin seeds